-Because sex involves both the body and the mind, our self-image has a strong affect on our sexual health.
+Because sex involves both the body and the mind, our self-image has a strong effect on our sexual health.
 By the same token, our feelings about our bodies can influence the way we think about ourselves as people.
-Self-image can change as we age, too, because our bodies change constantly as we move through life.
+Self-image can change as we age, too, because our bodies constantly change as we move through life.

 During puberty, hormones cause these changes to happen very quickly, which can be both exciting and a little jarring.
 It’s important to realize and remind yourself that you have a body that is one-of-a-kind.
 That’s a special thing, and it’s particularly important to remember if you’re feeling self-conscious about the way you look.
 Bodies come in all different shapes and sizes.
 There is no one “right” body size.
 Your body is not, and should not be, exactly like anyone else’s.
 Valuing and respecting your own body is a crucial part of a healthy sexual life (and a healthy life in general)!

 The influence of the media

 Images of beautiful men and women are displayed everywhere from billboards to television advertisements.
 Fortunately, everyone does not look the same.
 But looking at models and movie stars often create a negative self-image in relation to these images.
 It can be extremely difficult to deal with the many different messages that are sent through TV, magazines, and movies, especially if reinforced by the people that you know personally!